Former Miccosukee cop found guilty of forcing teens to strip naked

 The jury reached the verdict Thursday, finding Michael Martinez guilty on two counts of extortion and two counts of unlawful compensation.

-According to authorities, Martinez stopped Kyle Shoulta and Remy Riley near mile marker 48 of Alligator Alley, near the tribe’s reservation, on Aug.
+According to prosecutors, Martinez pulled over 18-year-old Kyle Shoulta near mile marker 48 of Alligator Alley, near the tribe’s reservation, for running a stop sign on Aug.
 5, 2016.

-Shoulta, now an adult, said on the witness stand Martinez gave him the option of stripping naked or going to jail after marijuana and alcohol were found in the car.
+Shoulta and 18-year-old Remy Riley were found to be in possession of drugs and alcohol at the time.

 Martinez was fired about a year after the incident and arrested for extortion in 2018.